Have questions regarding the Marquette University and Medical College of Wisconsin Joint Department of Biomedical Engineering?

-The BME Department offers curriculum that leads to a bachelor of science degree in biomedical engineering.
+The Joint Department of Biomedical Engineering offers curriculum that leads to a bachelor of science degree in biomedical engineering.
 Within this one degree, students may choose between three distinct majors or pursue a their B.S./M.S. in our distinct 5-year program.
 Learn more below.

-This major integrates computer engineering and the life sciences, with a solid foundation in mathematics, physics, chemistry and engineering methods.
+This major integrates computer engineering and the life sciences with a solid foundation in mathematics, physics, chemistry and engineering methods.
 The curriculum combines foundational computer engineering knowledge with biocomputer engineering applications, integrating biology, physiology, medicine, biomedical software design, biosignal processing and bioinstrumentation.
-Senior year, the training culminates with a comprehensive biocomputer engineering design laboratory experience that incorporates engineers from industry and emphasizes medical device design and methods for biomedical informatics.
-In addition, a senior capstone design course places students in a multidisciplinary team working with industry to solve biocomputer design.
+In the senior year, the training culminates with a comprehensive biocomputer engineering design laboratory experience that incorporates engineers from industry and emphasizes medical device design and methods for biomedical informatics.
+In addition, a senior capstone design course places students in a multidisciplinary team working with industry to solve a biocomputer design problem.

 The bioelectronics track includes rigorous education in electrical engineering within the interdisciplinary framework of the curriculum.
 This includes one full year of courses in electric circuits and one semester each of analog electronics and digital electronics.
 This curriculum supports interests focused on the measurement of bioelectric signals and biomedical instrumentation design.
 In the senior year, the curriculum features intensive biomedical instrument design and computer laboratories emphasizing modern bioelectric applications.
 In addition, the senior year capstone design course places the student on a multidisciplinary design team to solve an actual industrial design problem.